RakibulRanak/SlackBook/README.md

    <br>

-    SLACK_SIGNING_SECRET = 9ff63aed252345sdf4b8230ea7c
-    SLACK_BOT_TOKEN = xoxb-283asdfsfasdfasdfaasdfAsdfgg3333fgasfgsgfregsfdgsfgsffg
-    SLACK_USER_TOKEN = xoxp-2839sdfa-asfadsfasdf-asdfadsfafadsfasdfsdf345rt34fgdfggsfgsdf
-    SLACK_VERIFICATION_TOKEN = apIafasd4sdfg5424g
     PORT = 80
-    FB_ACCESS_TOKEN = EAAGDfPTEV7UBAmXilqRjnoUSLasdf53dasf23fgsdasfdsAFadFAWERW$tasfgSD44taFFDA4tafasdfsdafsafafar4wradfa445tASDFASWTQ$Wfasfasfadadsga45rasdfEadfrERGTASfsdasgasdagf
-    FB_GROUP_ID = 9535423634562234
     MARKUP = true
+    FB_ACCESS_TOKEN = EAAD4acZATmrnP9NNgsdfsdASDF3ddfasd234dfassdaffasdfhdrtjrwtk2CzmhbUkxii1jvLG5OYsafdfsdaGHjhjkasnjhjkGHjklglkjHLKJHJLKHJLKHasdflkjgkjhIGJghkhgjkghjhkgjhJKGjhkADFSdfgbsfdfasfASDjHsj546fsdggsgfsghgshSDFGmjdsasdfAsgAAwetrt4
+    FB_GROUP_ID = 95365675463530
+    SLACK_SIGNING_SECRET = 9fasgaseg4ery546543fsdg230ea7c
+    SLACK_BOT_TOKEN = xoxb-24566543754547-363546356563-936v3sfga452csf24sd
+    SLACK_USER_TOKEN = xoxp-235235232356-23525275685-235234543252-2365ashehetwtfd3463dsg45674dfg
+    SLACK_VERIFICATION_TOKEN = agsfag435gds54yt65gdfsg
+    ADMINISTRATOR_SLACK_MEMBER_ID_1 = U02WEJLKLKS
+    ADMINISTRATOR_SLACK_MEMBER_ID_2 = U02QJSJKSSKJ

 </details>
 <br>
 Go to https://api.slack.com/apps > your app .
 In Basic Information , scroll down and you will get the signing secret and verification secret for your slack app.
 And in OAuth & Permission, you will get the user token and bot token.
 And if you don't want to format to bold,italic,bold-italic etc, set MARKUP = false

 You have already got the facebook user access token at step 10 of `Create A Facebook App`.
 Go to your facebook group.
-In url of your group, you will get the id of the group as a like this `9535423634562234`
+In url of your group, you will get the id of the group as a like this `95365675463530`

 # Demonstration & Manuals